samsquire/ideas4/README.md

 By defining Equivalencies we can create really powerful programs.
 This is materialised views on steroids.

+# 40. One for many

+If you know how to do something for one item, do you know by inferences know how to do it for all items at once?

+Could indexes be generated from a method to calculate something?

 # Generating ideas

  * marketplace